stepci/stepci/docs/guides/testing-graphql.md

               $.data.method: POST
 ```

-:::info
+:::tip
-See [Workflow Syntax Reference](/reference/workflow-syntax#tests-test-steps-step-http-graphql) for more request options
+See [Testing HTTP APIs](/guides/testing-http) for the full guide on testing HTTP-based APIs
 :::